-- I. He hits a fly ball that is legally caught. - J. He hits an infield fly, with runners on first and second, or on first, second and third bases with less than two out. - K. If Batter walks the box and back foot crosses the front of the plate.
+I. He hits a fly ball that is legally caught.

+J. He hits an infield fly, with runners on first and second, or on first, second and third bases with less than two out.

+K. If Batter walks the box and back foot crosses the front of the plate.

 EFFECT Sec.
 2. I-J. The ball remains live and in play, and the runners are in jeopardy.
+1. If a declared infield fly falls to the ground untouched and bounces foul before passing first or third bases, it is a foul ball.